 A child enters a school as a toddler and leaves as a teenager.
 It was important that the design remains valid for generations of children.
 It was also important that a school went beyond the 3 dimensions of space and catered to the 4th dimension of time.

-The fact that a staircase is free of FSI in Mumbai, helped generate the additional space required for 5 divisions per standard to make the financial model viable.
+The fact that a staircase is free of FSI in Mumbai helped generate the additional space required for 5 divisions per standard to make the financial model viable.
 Strategically widened corridors, created pauses that further encouraged unplanned interaction.For an education building, the minimum clear floor height as per the regulations was 3.6 meters.
-This allowed for providing for 3 toilets between two floors and allowing some freer floor space.
+This allowed for providing 3 toilets between two floors and allowing some freer floor space.

 Green Acres Facade Concept